dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 1. The Node.js app has a Dapr app ID of `nodeapp`.
 The python app invokes the Node.js app's `neworder` method by POSTing `http://localhost:3500/v1.0/invoke/nodeapp/method/neworder`, which first goes to the python app's local Dapr sidecar.
 2. Dapr discovers the Node.js app's location using name resolution component (in this case mDNS while self-hosted) which runs on your local machine.
 3. Dapr forwards the request to the Node.js app's sidecar using the location it just received.
 4. The Node.js app's sidecar forwards the request to the Node.js app.
-The Node.js app performs its business logic, logging the incoming message and then persist the order ID into Redis (not shown in the diagram)
+The Node.js app performs its business logic, logging the incoming message and then persist the order ID into Redis (not shown in the diagram).
 5. The Node.js app sends a response to the Python app through the Node.js sidecar.
-6. Dapr forwards the response to the Python Dapr sidecar
+6. Dapr forwards the response to the Python Dapr sidecar.
 7. The Python app receives the response.

 ## Try out service invocation